 Once again, unless people have already found a way to deal with the issue on that specific iOS version, all you can do is wait for another update that would eventually make Google Chrome functional again.
 To check for new iOS updates, head over to Settings > General > Software Update.

 If Google Chrome works properly, but you can’t open certain web pages, there’s a good chance you have some content restrictions enabled that don’t allow visiting websites that aren’t rated for everyone.

 Here’s how to check the content restrictions, and if there are any at all:

 - Head over to Screen Time > Content & Privacy Restrictions.

 - Go to Content Restrictions > Web Content.

-- Make sure you either enable Unrestricted Access, or add the website you can’t visit to the Always Allow list (under Limit Adult Websites).
+- Make sure you either enable Unrestricted Access or add the website you can’t visit the Always Allow list (under Limit Adult Websites).